 - Take Every Security Precaution - Use the highest security measures to minimize fraud exposure.
 Take the necessary steps to protect your business from downgrades and always run card types correctly to ensure the lowest processing rate.

 Thinking you might need to re-evaluate your current payment practices?
 It’s not too late!
-Take the time to sit down and see where you can improve your credit card processing fees.
+Take the time to sit down and see where you can improve your average credit card processing fees.
 If you’re unsure, get a professional analysis of your statements to see where there’s room for savings.

 Get started with a free savings report.Start Saving